intrinio/javascript-sdk/docs/StockExchangeApi.md

 var identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID)

 var opts = {
-  'source': null, // String | Return realtime prices from the specified data source 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'source': null, // String | Return realtime prices from the specified data source.
+If no source is specified, all sources are used.
+  'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };